Unlock Your Superhero Potential: Proven Ways to Increase TYPE 2b & 2X Muscle Fibres

 Type 2s are activated through conventional resistance training and other activities, but they must be supplemented by the aforementioned to have a complete influence on health and fitness.

 Anything medium to long distance or dynamically repetitious is a no-go.
 You will never receive the rewards.
-You will not receive the ice axe!
+You will not receive the magic wand!

 I'd like to take this a step further.
 Even among fitness practitioners who engage in plyometric exercise, the focus is almost always on the legs.
 The entire body must be trained explosively.
 You must find plyometric solutions for your entire body, just as we can exercise it dynamically or isometrically.
 For example, jumping push-ups for the chest and shoulders.
 Jumping tricep dips, etc.

 Consider a fit runner who runs 60 km per week but does little supplemental training.
-Their upper body is underutilised, and hardly none of their body is trained using plyometrics.
-They are at a fraction of their health potential and will definitely get an injury at some point.
+Their upper body is underutilised, and hardly any of their body is trained using plyometrics.
+They are at a fraction of their health potential and will probably gain an injury at some point.

 Genetic modifications (epigenetics) caused by activating type 2 fibres

-Several study examples.
-Huge amounts of effort need to be done in this area, which I believe will yield some groundbreaking results.
+Huge amounts of study need to be done in this area, which I believe will yield some groundbreaking results.

 Researchers discovered that targeted acute explosive exercise can delay, pause, and prolong telomeres.
 HIIT (high intensity interval training) and plyometric sequences (such as leaping push ups, box jumps, and burpees) are particularly effective here.
 Telomeres function as a biological egg-timer of death.
 They are located at the ends of your chromosomes.
-This appears to be linked to muscular atrophy, with ageing resulting in the loss of type 2 fibres.
-Even though studies attribute the cause to a natural process, I believe it is mainly due to a sedentary western lifestyle, particularly between the ages of 25 and 60.
+This appears to be linked to muscular atrophy with ageing, resulting in the loss of type 2 fibres.
+Even though studies attribute the cause to a natural process, I hypothesise it is mainly due to a sedentary western lifestyle, particularly between the ages of 25 and 60.
 I know people in their mid-70s who are practicing plyometrics and strength routines that they did not undertake before the age of 65, and their muscular atrophy has reversed.
 Increased muscle mass also helps to prevent sarcopenia and a variety of other health risks, including obesity.
 Practical health benefits include being able to survive falls with less injury, having faster reaction times, and so on.
-All contribute to increased survivability.
+This all contributes to increased survivability.

 Tendon & ligament strengthening.